lerodcalanoc/burger/README.md

 ["Click here to launch the app"](https://eat-da-burger-01.herokuapp.com/)

 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
-The app utiliizes MySQL, Node, Express, Handlebars and a homemade ORM.
+The app utilizes MySQL, Node, Express, Handlebars and a homemade ORM.
 MVC design pattern implemented.
 Node and MySQL query and route data in the app, and Handlebars generates the HTML.

 How the app works: